SKrotkih/eMia-React-Native/README.md

 Press on Cmd+R or click on the run button to run the app and the project should run.

+### Build and run Android app.

+Open android project in android folder in Android Studio

+Run 'app'

-Note.
+### Note.
 On this Video you can see how it works: https://youtu.be/tgvxxnFq-Sk .

-Last edited on 04-21-2018
+Last edited on 04-23-2018

 Sergey Krotkih